 We all know how hard – or painful – it can be to have beautiful flowers in your Home.
 Living in New York can make this “simple” chore, a challenge.
+So, we decided to interview the flower expert, Jeff Leatham.

 For some people, like our Founder, Fê Paronetto, their palms start sweating just with the thought of What, How, Where to buy Flowers.
 Don’t get it wrong, our Founder is crazy about flowers….but knows nothing about them!
 Ha!